 - Why are lamps used in Diwali? and more on lamps here.

-What foods are offered?
+What sorts of foods are offered?

 Anything sweet plays an important role during Diwali.
 Also snacks are favourites.